Global propagator for the massless Dirac operator and spectral asymptotics: Preliminary results for general first order systems

 \subsection{Construction of positive and negative propagators}

-\begin{theorem} The positive and negative propagators can be written, modulo an infinitely smoothing operator, as a finite sum of oscillatory integrals, global in space and in time.
+\begin{theorem} Let $A$ be an elliptic self-adjoint first order pseudodifferential operator acting on $m$-columns of scalar functions over $M$, whose principal symbol has simple eigenvalues.
+The positive and negative propagators $U^+_A(t)$ and $U^-_A(t)$ can be written, modulo an infinitely smoothing operator, as a finite sum of oscillatory integrals, global in space and in time.
 More precisely, we have

 where

 and \begin{itemize} \item by $\overset{\mod \Psi^{-\infty}}{=}$ we mean that the operator on the LHS is equal to the operator on the RHS up to an integral operator with infinitely smooth integral kernel;